 - Hit "submit"

-At Pharmacy IT we strive to maintain a 4/24 service level, meaning all incoming tickets are assigned to an IT staff member within 4 hours of creation, and all tickets should be resolved within 24 hours unless we are waiting for parts or action on the part of 3rd parties that is beyond our control.
+At Pharmacy IT we strive to maintain a 4/24 service level, meaning all incoming tickets are assigned to an IT staff member within 4 hours of creation, and all tickets should be resolved within 24 hours unless we are waiting for parts or actions on the part of third parties that are beyond our control.

 Pharmacy technical facilities

 The School of Pharmacy at the University of Waterloo employs some of the most advanced Audio Visual equipment currently in use at the University.
 Our Audio Visual systems are comprised of Christie Projectors, makers of such well known equipment as the IMAX series of projectors, two of which are deployed in our main lecture hall, and a 3D capable Christie HD8K.
 Christie is a local manufacturer famous for providing the A/V solution for the opening and closing ceremonies at the Beijing Olympics.

 All teaching equipment is controlled via Crestron Touch Panels, manufactured by the global leader of control and automation solutions.
 We also have video conferencing equipment manufactured by Polycom - the worldwide leader in unified communication and collaboration, video conferencing, voice conferencing, data and web communications solutions.
 This allows us to broadcast and receive lectures to and from anywhere in the world in full High Definition.

 We also have SMART Document Cameras and touch screen displays in all major lecture halls which offers lecturers a convenient way to display and explore images of objects or deliver dynamic lessons, write notes in digital ink, and save their work – all with the simple touch of a finger anytime without losing the momentum of their lesson.